JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 * Locate the <control>Search Everywhere</control> popup (`searchEverywherePopup`).
 * Find and click the <control>Preview</control> button within the popup (`actionButtonByXpath(xQuery { byAccessibleName("Preview")}).click()`).

-The code could be written more concise:
+The code could be more concise:

 ```kotlin
 ideFrame {